Automating AI Agent Deployments with OpenAI’s New Tools

 - Auto-scaling based on request queue length, not CPU alone.

-- Short-lived instances for agent runtime to reduce stateful drift.
+- Short-lived instances for the agent runtime to reduce state drift.

 - Managed function endpoints for lightweight tool calls to keep the agent process slim.

-Network configuration: open only necessary egress rules.
-Use private endpoints for internal services and NAT gateways sparingly to control costs.
+Network setup matters too.
+Open only the egress rules you need.
+Use private endpoints for internal services and NAT gateways sparingly to keep costs down.
 Attach IAM roles with least privilege.

 Integrating APIs Seamlessly

 Design API integrations as clear contracts.
 Use an adapter pattern between the agent and each external API.
-The adapter does auth, rate limiting and input validation.
+The adapter handles auth, rate limiting, and input validation.
 That keeps the agent logic clean.

 Steps to integrate an API:

-- Define the adapter interface: call(input) -> standardized response.
+- Define the adapter interface: call(input) -> standard response.

 - Implement retries and idempotency keys for non-idempotent operations.